-AASHE’s Advisory Council supports the organization’s growth and development and advises staff and board members on complex or specialized matters as well as general programmatic goals and direction.
+AASHE’s Advisory Council promotes and supports the organization’s growth and development, and advises staff on complex or specialized matters as well as general programmatic goals.

 Criteria for membership

 * Have knowledge of the principles of sustainability and a strong commitment to achieving a just and sustainable society.

 * Have a demonstrated commitment to AASHE’s activities.

 * Are from member institutions or organizations.

 * Are firmly committed to improving the learning experience of college and university students and to seeing sustainability modeled on campuses and in their surrounding communities.